 How to test a trailer plug with the multimeter?

-When you are having problems with your trailer light and you want to check if you don’t have a faulty trailer plug, there are two you things to do before the test.
+When you are having problems with your trailer light and want to check if you don’t have a faulty trailer plug, there are two things to do before the test.

 How to test trailer lights without a vehicle?

 Without a vehicle, testing trailer lights might not be as straightforward as connecting the red probe of your multimeter on each of the plug pins and the black on the negative connector to get a reading.

 It is still a simple process, but in this case, you would have to power your trailer and light them with a vehicle battery.
 So disconnect the trailer plugs, and use the wires on the pin to help you identify the specific pinholes you want to test.

 For a trailer light test without a vehicle, you would need wires to attach your plugs to the battery.
 So connect the negative pinhole to the negative terminal on your battery and one of the pinholes to the positive terminal on your battery.
 The lights attached to the pinhole should turn on, then repeat the same process with the other control pinholes.